kuadrat/data-slicer/paper.md

 programming knowledge.
-On the last, most specific level users can use and arrange the building blocks contained in the package to create completely new applications or embed PIT or other parts of the \ds\ package into an existing application.
+On the last, most specific level users can use and arrange the building blocks contained in the package to create completely new applications or embed PIT or other parts of the data-slicer package into an existing application.

 # Acknowledgements